 The Russian program features a liberal arts minor and a second teaching field, as well as a Russian Area Studies minor.
 In the latter, students explore the history and culture of Russia by choosing from among interdisciplinary course offerings taught in English.
 Students may contact Dr. Jefferson Gatrall for more information.

-Programs also are available in Japanese and Hebrew.
+Courses are also available in Hebrew, and Korean.
 Students may contact Dr. Lois Oppenheim for more information.

 Students may also take advantage of Montclair-affiliated study abroad programs in over fifty countries.
 After successful completion of study abroad, up to 30 semester hours for a full year of study may be earned.

 - Arabic Studies Minor